Philip1806/blublog/README.md

 - Search.
 - Comments can be allowed or forbidden.
 - Posts have status. **You can add or remove status.
 Post status tells who can view/edit post in panel (published, private...)**.
-- Post type.
-By default all posts are with type "post".
+- Post types.
+If you use video for a post, the post type will be "video", if you use image then it will be "post".
 You can add dropdown with other types in the view file.
 - **Permissions for displaying HTML**.
 You can set for a user role 3 options for this - no HTML, restricted and no filter.
 Restricted option will use mewebstudio/Purifier if installed, if not a custom filter.
 - Posts can be liked.
 - Similar posts.
 - Views statistics for views and likes.
 - **Post revisions**.
 You can select post with what status to have revisions and how many.
 - **Create post with other users**.
 Author can change post status to co-op and give edit link to other user and edit together.
-- Generate sitemap (RSS).\
+- Generate sitemap (RSS).
 - User can change the date that a post is created.
 - User can change author if have permission.
 - You can select posts to be recommended or in front page.
-- You can upload images for the post you create/edit.
+- You can upload images or videos for the post you create/edit.
 - "On this topic" - Select a tag to show other post from the same topic.

 2. Comments (CRUD)